KTH/kth-node-build-commons/README.md

 	gulp.tasks = commonsGulp.gulp.tasks
 ```

+### Minifying Knockout code
+In PROD and REF we use uglify to minify JavaScript.
+By specifying the option --preserve-comments we keep ALL comments that
+Webpack has bundled.
+This allows Knockout.js bindings to work properly.

 ### Adding project specific tasks

 It's possible to create project specific tasks as usual with gulp, just make sure this is done _after_ gulp.tasks is overwritten.